GasparSio/restaurant-api/README.md

 # restaurant-api
 ## Description

-This project is a RESTful API for managing a restaurant's menu, orders, and customers.
+This project is a RESTful API for managing restaurants

 ## Getting Started